 It’s a blur, sir

-What’s a little subtle about the design is that the list doesn’t have a solid background—it’s a heavy blur, which gives a slight shade on top of the thick white on black typography underneath.
+What’s a little subtle about the design is that the list doesn’t have a solid background — it’s a heavy blur, which gives a slight shade on top of the thick white on black typography underneath.

-Fortunately, CSS now has a backdrop-filter property, which enables us to apply filter to the background of an element (in opposition to filter which applies to its entirety).
-We still need to make sure things look okay if the property is not supported though. @supports to the rescue!
+which applies to its entirety).
+We still need to make sure things look okay if the property is not supported though. @supports

 #menu {